oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 The mechanism used to reference definitions from other documents is described in the OpenC2 [Namespace Registry](https://github.com/oasis-open/openc2-custom-aps/blob/master/namespace-registry.md).

+Note that the property name is not tied to the name of the project or the profile.
+Although we are calling this the "blinky" profile, we will use a shorter property name "led" to refer to that profile in commands and responses.

-* **Property Name:** blinky
+* **Property Name:** led
 * **Namespace:** http://oasis-open.org/openc2/custom/blinky/v1.0

 #### 2. Select Actions and Targets
 Define an initial set of commands that accomplish the goals of the profile.

 * query features: required by OpenC2
-* query blinky/device: We want to know something about the physical or virtual actuator.
+* query led/device: We want to know something about the physical or virtual actuator.
-* set blinky/display: We want the actuator to display something.
+* set led/display: We want the actuator to display something.

 Additional actions and targets may be defined later.